In our agency, we had a team of 15 people and beautiful offices so clients could enjoy respite away from London. For them Bracknell was rural.

 When I let go of consultancy to start a family, this conundrum went with me.
 It wasn't until I returned to University that I inadvertently stumbled upon the answer.
 This solution I now share with my clients to unlock what’s dormant in themselves and in their companies.

 Four years as a parent and I am single.
 My instinct was to bring my portfolio of parent, homemaker, entrepreneur closer to home.
 To simplify matters I bought a puppy!

-To stay sane, I started dancing again, which I began age 4 as a pink tutu’d ballerina and a tap dancing impresario.
-I went back to University and got a PGCE in Dance.
-I taught Creative Dance to children and organic movement to adults, while my own studies evolved into a Masters Degree in Somatic Arts Psychotherapy at the University of Chichester.
+To stay sane while juggling it all I started dancing again, which I’d begun age 4 as a ballerina in a pink tutu and became a tap-dancing impresario.
+I returned to University and obtained a PGCE in Dance, teaching creative dance to children and organic movement to adults.
+Meanwhile my studies evolved into a Master's Degree in Somatic Art Psychotherapy at the University of Chichester.

-Sadly Dr Jill Hayes, who was such an inspiration to me as my University tutor, passed away.
-Jill used to say to me: “What I respect about you the most Mary, is your capacity to stay true to your core creativity no matter the outer circumstances of your life.”
-It touches me to greatly to recall her words.
-I didn’t appreciate or understand her insight at the time - but I have since.
-Everyone holds a desire to be seen and respected for who they are and I was seen by Jill.
+Sadly Dr Jill Hayes, who was such an inspiration as my University tutor, has passed.
+Jill used to say: “What I respect about you the most Mary, is your capacity to stay true to your creative calling no matter the outer circumstances of your life.”
+It touches me greatly to recall her words because I couldn’t quite get my head around the truth in them at the time.

 Most of us long to discover and be seen for who we truly are and I was seen and acknowledged by Jill.